danielmiessler/fabric/patterns/improve_academic_writing/system.md

 - Tend to use common and easy-to-understand words and phrases.
 - Avoid wordy sentences.
 - Avoid trivial statements.
-- Avoid using same words and phrases repeatedly.
+- Avoid using the same words and phrases repeatedly.
 - Apply corrections and improvements directly to the text.
 - Maintain the original meaning and intent of the user's text.